Volunteering in Parish Life

 Opportunities in Ministry Life

-The ministry needs transportation support.
-Several people who attend Senior Ministry sponsored First Friday Mass and luncheon need a ride to the church.
+Several parish elders, who attend the Senior Ministry sponsored First Friday Mass and luncheon need a ride to the church.
 Mass starts at 11 A.M. and is followed by lunch and a program which ends at 1:30 PM.
 Can you provide a ride?

 Kitchen Help Needed